FlashBlock: Attention Caching for Efficient Long-Context Block Diffusion: Methodology

 While the proposed inference procedure can be applied without modifying model parameters, directly introducing block-external attention caching may lead to distributional mismatch in diffusion language models.
 This issue mainly arises in discrete diffusion language models, where tokens are progressively unmasked during denoising, causing abrupt changes in attention contributions across diffusion steps.
 Such behavior can violate the stability assumption underlying attention reuse and degrade generation quality.

 To mitigate this effect, we introduce a reuse-aware distillation strategy for dLLMs.
+This adaptation is optional and lightweight: it is implemented with LoRA adapters while keeping the base model weights frozen, and therefore preserves the inference-time nature of the proposed attention-reuse mechanism.
 We adopt a teacher--student formulation, where the teacher is a frozen model using dense attention and the student employs block-external attention caching.
 Let $p_{\text{teacher}}$ denote the output distribution of the teacher, and $p_{\text{reuse}}$ denote the output distribution of the student under attention reuse.
 We minimize

 To stabilize training, we additionally compute the student output using dense attention, denoted as $p_{\text{dense}}^{\text{student}}$, and minimize

 The final objective is

 where $\lambda$ controls the strength of the regularization term.